MihneaTs1/competibest.nvim/README.md

 **NOTE:** to get this feature working you need to install [competitive-companion](https://github.com/jmerle/competitive-companion) extension in your browser.

 Thanks to its integration with [competitive-companion](https://github.com/jmerle/competitive-companion), competibest can download contents from competitive programming platforms:
-- Download only testcases with `:Competibest receive testcases`
 - Download a problem with `:Competibest receive problem` (source file is automatically created along with testcases)
-- Download an entire contest with `:Competibest receive contest` (make sure to be on the homepage of the contest, not of a single problem)

 After launching one of these commands click on the green plus button in your browser to start downloading.\
 For further customization see receive options in [configuration](#configuration).